mrlt8/docker-wyze-bridge/README.md

 ## Usage

+- git clone this repo or download the latest [release](https://github.com/mrlt8/docker-wyze-bridge/releases)
+- Copy `docker-compose.yml.sample` to `docker-compose.yml`
-git clone this repo, copy `docker-compose.yml.sample` to `docker-compose.yml` and update it with your wyze credentials, then run `docker-composer up`.
+- Edit `docker-compose.yml` with your wyze credentials
+- run `docker-composer up`

+(May need to pass a verification code if you have Two-Step Verification.
+[See here](#Multi-Factor-Authentication).)

 Once you're happy with your config you can use `docker-compose up -d` to run it in detached mode.